Collaboration can achieve faster time-to-market and lower development cost. But how do you evaluate which partner to work with?

 In our view, the type of collaboration and deployment model that suits your structure will depend heavily on your risk appetite and the core system setup you have, e.g., if it’s inhouse, on-prem or cloud-based.
 The different models include:

 As an established vendor of banking services, we have multiple collaborations with Fintechs, often on behalf of banks.
 Through this business model, banks can get access to the service or feature, while we handle the relationship (although banks often take an active role in the collaboration) and product integration to our core platform.
 Using our proven onboarding processes, we have simplified Fintech evaluation and selection and ensured smooth product implementations.

-Evita Kalmane-Pivkina has 20 year background in business development and more recentry is focussing on partnership management in TietoEVRY Payments
+Evita Kalmane-Pivkina has 20 year background in business development and held a role in partnership management in Tietoevry Payments